Pure Red Cell Aplasia

 Definition and EtiologyTop

-The diagnosis of PRCA is usually made in patients >40 years.
+The diagnosis of PRCA is usually established in patients >40 years.
 Clinical features include severe anemia with low reticulocyte count, normal serum erythropoietin levels, and low bone marrow erythroblast counts (<0.5%).
 Clinical subtypes include acute transient PRCA (caused by viral infections or drugs) and chronic PRCA (idiopathic, thymoma, systemic lupus erythematosus, rheumatoid arthritis).
+The presence of leukopenia or thrombocytopenia or a history of thrombosis should raise concern for aplastic anemia, paroxysmal nocturnal hemoglobinuria (PNH), or both.

 TreatmentTop